louis-lam1304/JobAdderTest/README.md

 ### Improvements
 - [x] candidate skills tags has duplicate data, clean up, use another property.
-- [] make jobadder service url configurable per environment.
+- [ ] make jobadder service url configurable per environment.
+- [ ] generate jobskillweights.json dynamically if it does not exist.
+- [ ] remove candidates from match feed if jobWeight = 0